OpenBankingUK/conformance-suite/docs/discovery.md

 When an ASPSP provides a `0..1` occurrence property via its online channel, it must attest that it provides those properties in its API implementation.
-It adds such properties to a `required` properties list in the relevant endpoint definition.
+It adds such properties to a `requiredProperties` properties list in the relevant endpoint definition.

-The `required` list contains items.
+The `requiredProperties` list contains items.
 Each item states:
  * `schema` - schema definition name from the Swagger/OpenAPI specification, e.g. "OBTransaction3Detail"
  * `property` - property name from schema, e.g. "Balance"
  * `path` - path to property expressed in [JSON Path](https://goessner.net/articles/JsonPath/) format, e.g. "Data.Transaction[* ].Balance"

 Example: for online channel equivalence an ASPSP provides account transaction data including `Balance`, `MerchantDetails`, `TransactionReference`.
-The ASPSP attests to that in an endpoint definition, via a `required` list as follows:
+The ASPSP attests to that in an endpoint definition, via a `requiredProperties` list as follows:

 ```json